Skip to main content

 A screenshot of the LāML tab of a project called 'Dan's Space' in SignalWire.
 Within the selected 'Bins' tab, a table organizes bins by Name, Request URL, Requests, and Last Accessed.

-To create a new XML bin, click the blue button in the LaML section of your SignalWire space.
+To create a new XML bin, click the blue button in the LaML section of your SignalWire Space.

 Create a new bin, and paste the following XML in it: